abs0luty/lambda-editor/README.md

 ## Lambda Editor

+This is Lambda.
+My team's project for AI1220.

-Full-stack collaborative LaTeX workspace built for drafting technical documents with less friction.
+It's collaborative LaTeX workspace built for drafting technical documents with less friction.

 > **Best for:** academic writing, research notes, technical reports, and collaborative document workflows.